 Nonalcoholic fatty liver disease is classified as either fatty liver (sometimes referred to as isolated fatty liver or IFL) or steatohepatitis (NASH).
 In both isolated fatty liver and NASH there is an abnormal amount of fat in the liver cells, but, in addition, in NASH there is inflammation within the liver, and, as a result, the liver cells are damaged, they die, and are replaced by scar tissue.

 Why is nonalcoholic fatty liver disease important?

-NAFLD is important for several reasons.
-First, it is a common disease, affecting approximately 30% of the population and is increasing in prevalence.
+Nonalcoholic fatty liver disease is important for several reasons.
+First, it is a common disease, and is increasing in prevalence.
 Second, NASH is an important cause of serious liver disease, leading to cirrhosis and the complications of cirrhosis--liver failure, gastrointestinal bleeding, and liver cancer.
-Third, NAFLD is associated with other very common and serious non-liver diseases, perhaps the most important being cardiovascular disease that leads to heart disease and strokes.
+Third, nonalcoholic fatty liver disease is associated with other very common and serious non-liver diseases, perhaps the most important being cardiovascular disease that leads to heart disease and strokes.
 Fatty liver probably is not the cause of these other diseases, but is a manifestation of an underlying cause that the diseases share.
 Fatty liver, therefore, is a clue to the presence of these other serious diseases which need to be addressed.